-I am a game developer based out of Toronto with 4+ years of industry experience.
-I am currently working at Seed Interactive as a programmer, working on mobile games, VR & AR projects, and other interactive applications.
+I am a game developer based out of Christchurch who has been working in the industry since 2013.
+I am currently working at CerebralFix as a programmer, working on mobile games, VR & AR projects, and other interactive applications.
 Creating games is a passion of mine; making something and having other people experience it and enjoy it is an incredible feeling that I never get tired of.
 Working with a team makes this experience even more wonderful to me - seeing all the pieces come together into something greater than the sum of its parts is extremely satisfying.
 As an avid player of games, I enjoy having some say in the design of the games I work on, and debating the merits of various design approaches as they relate to those projects.

 Looking to get in touch?
 Use the contact links above or send me an email at contact (at) craigthomas.info

 Release: Late 2017 - Present Role: Lead Programmer / Programmer

 Most of my recent work is unfortunately under strict NDAs, but has been largely focused on supporting live mobile games made in Unity with large user bases, and more recently working on an installation experience made in Unreal.

 Release: Late 2017 Role: Lead Programmer What I Learned: VR best practices, Motion control processing

 Beginning as a VR port of Ace Academy: Black Flight, this game is an experiment in VR design using the HTC Vive.
 Some of my responsibilites included: implementing an intuitive UI/UX in VR, implementing intuitive and responsive motion controls using the Vive Controllers, and mitigating motion sickness from doing loops in a WWI plane tens of thousands of feet in the air.
 This project is currently expected to be released later this year.